manuelrojas19/oauth2-golang-server/README.md

 ### Authorize: `/Authorize`

 - **Description**: This endpoint handles the authorization of registered OAuth2 clients.
+- **Prerequisite**: Client Id and Client Secret from a Client previously registered on Register endpoint.
 - **Method**: `POST`
 - **Request**:
     - **Headers**: